-Racist bullying appears to be a problem in Northern Ireland schools, something that young people themselves are very worried about.
-The Northern Ireland Anti-Bullying Forum (NIABF) defines bullying as:
+Racist bullying appears to be a problem in Northern Ireland schools, something that young people themselves are very worried about.21 The Northern Ireland Anti-Bullying Forum (NIABF) defines bullying as:

 "the repeated use of power by one or more persons intentionally to harm, hurt or adversely affect the rights and needs of another or others.
 Bullying due to race, faith and culture is behaviour or language that makes a child or young person feel unwelcome or marginalized because of their religion, race, ethnicity, national origin, colour or nationality.
 NIABF includes sectarian bullying within this definition.
-Some examples can include children: being called mean names linked to their race, faith or culture; being hit or kicked because of their race, faith or
+Some examples can include children: being called mean names linked to their race, faith or culture; being hit or kicked because of their race, faith or culture; being left out because of their race faith or culture; using digital technology such as email, video etc. to do any of the above."22

-&lt;sup>19 The same concerned could be expressed regarding religion, where expressions of Islamophobia appear to be on the rise in Northern Ireland, as evidenced in news reports, by NICEM members and in NICEM policy consultations, it is also unfortunate that the Equality Awareness Survey 2008 did not analyse experiences of or attitudes towards religious minorities separately.
-OFMDFM (January 2009).
+19 The same concerned could be expressed regarding religion, where expressions of Islamophobia appear to be on the rise in Northern Ireland, as evidenced in news reports, by NICEM members and in NICEM policy consultations, it is also unfortunate that the Equality Awareness Survey 2008 did not analyse experiences of or attitudes towards religious minorities separately.
+20 OFMDFM (January 2009).

-&lt;sup>21 NICEM (2006a).
+21 NICEM (2006a).